wbing3/checkout/README.md

 #
 ###############################################################################
 #
-# The following Maven command was run from checkout folder to build the project:
+# The following Maven command was run from \checkout folder to build the project:
 #
 #		mvn clean install
 #
 ###############################################################################
 #
-# Following are the input data files:
+# Following are the input data files (they reside in the \checkout folder):
 #
 #   	shopping_cart_1.txt - Test Case One
 #		shopping_cart_2.txt - Test Case Two